Suyash-Deshmukh/DS5690-DoRA-Presentation/README.md

 ## Paper Overview

-[Five-minute overview providing context, stating the problem the paper is addressing, characterizing the approach, and giving a brief account of how the problem was addressed.]: #

-Large pre-trained models like LLaMA and BERT achieve outstanding generalization, but full fine-tuning (FT) — updating every single parameter — is extremely expensive.
+Large pre-trained models like LLaMA and BERT achieve outstanding generalization, but full fine-tuning (FT) - updating every single parameter - is extremely expensive.

 To make fine-tuning more efficient, researchers developed Parameter-Efficient Fine-Tuning (PEFT) methods, with LoRA (Low-Rank Adaptation) being one of the most popular.